Fred Trump: Legacy

-Singer Woody Guthrie was a tenant of Beach Haven Apartments from 1950 to 1951.
-In his unrecorded song "Old Man Trump", he complained about the rent and accused Trump of stirring up racial hate "in the bloodpot of human hearts", singing:
+Folk singer Woody Guthrie was a tenant of Beach Haven Apartments from 1950 to 1951.
+In his unrecorded song "Old Man Trump", he complains about the rent and accused Trump of stirring up racial hate "in the bloodpot of human hearts".
+Similarly, in an unreleased version of "Ain't Got No Home", Guthrie states:

 Trump was indirectly claimed as a relative of Republican politician Fred J. Trump, a candidate in the 1956 Arizona gubernatorial election and correspondent of Richard Nixon during his 1960 presidential campaign against John F. Kennedy.

-In 1985, Trump received the Horatio Alger Award (for "distinguished Americans"), named for the 19th-century author of hundreds of rags-to-riches novels.
-Radio and television personality Art Linkletter introduced Trump at the ceremony.
-The award was presented by previous recipient Ruth Peale, the wife of Norman Vincent Peale (author of the 1952 book The Power of Positive Thinking).
-During his speech, Trump stated that the key to his success was enthusiasm for his work and that he "used to watch other successful people ... that did good and that did bad and ... followed the good qualities that they had".
-He then attributed to Shakespeare the saying "Never follow an empty wagon [pointing to his cranium] because nothing ever falls off."
-He went on to introduce his surviving nuclear family.

 Jerome Tuccille's 1985 biography of Donald Trump repeats Fred's fabrication that he was born in New Jersey and erroneously states that his middle name was Charles (not Christ).
-Donald's The Art of the Deal (1987) also alleges that Fred was born in New Jersey and further that he was the son of an immigrant from Sweden (not Germany).
-As U.S. president, Donald Trump stated at least three times that his father was born in Germany.
-According to the 2021 book I Alone Can Fix It, by two Washington Post journalists, during his last year as president Donald once spoke disparagingly of the German Chancellor, stating, "I know the fucking krauts," and pointing to his father's portrait, continued, "I was raised by the biggest kraut of them all."
-Kraut is an ethnic slur for a German (particularly a soldier of either world war).
+Donald's The Art of the Deal (1987) also claims that Fred was born in New Jersey as the son of an immigrant from Sweden (not Germany).
+The New York Post repeated the latter claim in its eulogy for Fred.
+As U.S. president, Donald incorrectly stated at least three times that his father was born in Germany.
+According to a 2021 book about the last year of Donald's first presidency, he once spoke disparagingly of German Chancellor Angela Merkel, stating, "I know the fucking krauts", and pointing to his father's portrait, continued, "I was raised by the biggest kraut of them all."

-In 1993, Harry Hurt III wrote in his book Lost Tycoon: The Many Lives of Donald J. Trump that he overheard Fred Trump talking about Donald and his wife Marla Maples as they departed for a flight, saying, "I hope their plane crashes", because then "all my problems will be solved".